Quantum Cellular Automata on Symmetric Subalgebras: QCAs over the symmetric subalgebra

 } \begin{proof} Let us first consider the symmetry string $S_X$.
 Since $\alpha$ is a QCA on the $\Z_2$ symmetric subalgebra, both $O_L$ and $O_R$ must commute with the $\Z_2$ global symmetry up to a phase, with their phases canceling out.
 Further, note that

 which requires the phase to be $\pm 1$.
 Therefore, $O_L$ and $O_R$ must have well-defined and identical $\Z_2$ parity.
-Similarly, the same reasoning shows that $V_L$ and $V_R$ must have well-defined, same $\Z_2$ parity.
-We adopt the convention that all these operators are Hermitian.
+Similarly, the same reasoning shows that $V_L$ and $V_R$ must have well-defined, same $\Z_2$ parity. {Since $\alpha$ is a $*$-automorphism of $\B$, the product $O_L O_R$ (and similarly $V_L V_R$) is Hermitian.
+We adopt the convention that each of these boundary operators is individually Hermitian, which can always be achieved by an opposite phase rotation between $O_L$ and $O_R$.}

 To demonstrate that the form of the transformation is a global invariant, consider two symmetry strings arranged as depicted in Fig. \ref{Fig:exchange}, where the right endpoints of the two strings coincide exactly at the same lattice site.
 Since